 While the Decision API has endpoints for both decisions and rules, it is advantageous to use the decision endpoint when calling from your application.
 This allows you to define separate input and output data contracts for the request and response which can better align to your application needs.

-Executing Decisions and Rules Using Swagger
+Executing decisions and rules using Swagger

 Executing your decisions and rule sets from the Swagger documentation is a straightforward process that can be performed by either using the default Swagger page or by selecting a rule application from the dropdown.
 The default Swagger page can be thought of as a template that the rule application-specific endpoints are built from.
 By selecting a rule application, you will be presented with everything needed to call the API including the data contract specific to its decisions and rule sets.